 Charles E. Krosse Collection

 The collection contains both 16mm and 35mm films, a number of which may also be titles that Venard employees collected.
-Included in the collection are promotional and in-house training films made for Caterpillar, a fundraising film made for the city of Peoria, some soft-core erotic shorts, animated shorts, silent film comedies, and home movies.
+Included in the collection are promotional and in-house training films made for Caterpillar, a fundraising film made for the city of Peoria, some soft-core erotic shorts, animated shorts, silent films about rural life, and home movies.

 Collection Items